Queen's Own Cameron Highlanders of Canada: Great War

 On 22 July the 43rd supplied a reinforcement draft of 386 other ranks to the 16th (Canadian Scottish) Battalion, the first of several.
 This loss of manpower placed the 43rd in peril of being broken up entirely and used as reinforcements.
 On 28 September the 43rd moved from the tented camp into huts at East Sandling.
 On 23 November the battalion was made into a reserve battalion and began taking casualties from the 15th and 16th Battalions on strength.
 Reinforced with the arrival of a number of drafts from the 79th Cameron Highlanders of Canada Drafting Detachment back in Winnipeg, the 43rd was brought back up to strength and reprieved from dissolution, ceasing to be a reserve Battalion on 24 January 1916.
 The casualties on its strength were transferred to the 17th Reserve battalion, and on 29 January, the 43rd entrained for Liphook, Bramshott Camp to join the 3rd Canadian Division.

 Awarded the Distinguished Conduct Medal (DCM) for his actions at Sanctuary Wood in 1916 as a sergeant, Robert Shankland received a battlefield commission and continued to serve with the 43rd Battalion as an officer.
-On the morning of 26 October, he led his platoon of 40 men from "D" Company to the crest of the hill at the Bellevue Spur, the main trench line defending Passchendaele.
-Overrunning it and holding the position was critical to capturing the town.
+On the morning of 26 October, he was the last officer to led his platoon forward to the crest of the hill.
+Once in position at the Bellevue Pillboxes, he could see that the remnant of "B" Company, in command of Sgt.
+Donald Mowat, along with additional men from "D" Company had captured the hill at the Bellevue Spur, the main trench line defending Passchendaele.
+Overrunning it and holding the position was critical to capturing the ruins of the town.